To Top

 Login-Based vs. Seat-Based Licenses

-• Seat-based licenses: These licenses are given to specific people who use Salesforce often and heavily, such as internal employees who log in daily.
+• Seat-Based Licenses: These are assigned to specific users who regularly use Salesforce, such as your internal employees who log in every day and rely heavily on the platform.

-• Create custom reports and dashboards in Salesforce to track user logins and adoption.
+• Build custom Salesforce reports and dashboards that track user logins and adoption rates

 Salesforce Developer License vs. Platform License